 FAQ

-I find that the best way to store these cookies is in an airtight container with waxed paper between each layer.
+I find that the best way to store orange cookies is in an airtight container with waxed paper between each layer.
 They will stay fresh for a about a week if they last that long.
 I would not recommend refrigerating these cookies.
 Refrigerating them will make them go stale quickly.

 You can also lay them in a single layer in a plastic freezer bag.
 Just make sure that you don’t put anything on top of them in the freezer as the cookies are delicate and will break.

 Looking for other Sicilian cookie recipes?
-Try one of these traditional favorites:

 Nonna’s Cuccidati – Italian Fig Cookies

-Or some chocolatey good recipes
+Or some chocolatey good recipes?

 Double Chocolate Espresso Cookies